INDOOR ICE RINKS AND CURLING

 At ice- and curling rinks the ice has to be of as high quality as possible, while maintaining a pleasant indoor climate.
 The easiest way to achieve this is to regulate the humidity on the premises using a dehumidifier.

-High quality ice rinks which are particularly well prepared are necessary for curling.
+High-quality ice rinks that are particularly well prepared are necessary for curling.
 At curling rinks, controlling the atmosphere according to the dew point of the air is necessary instead of regulating the relative humidity.

 When outdoor air penetrates into a curling rink, it has to be dealt with by a dehumidifier; otherwise, the moisture will freeze onto the surface of the ice.
 If the moisture does freeze onto the surface of the ice, the ice becomes “rough” and is not good enough for curling to be played on it.